Research Fellows

 The purpose of the Peter E. Pool Research Fellowship is to encourage serious engagements with materials held in the Center for Art + Environment Archive Collections, as well as the art collections of the Nevada Museum of Art.

-Prior to the commencement of the Peter E. Pool Research Fellowship in 2018, the Center appointed Research Fellows for two-year appointments.
+Prior to the commencement of the Peter E. Pool Research Fellowship in 2018, the Center appointed Research Fellows for one-year unpaid terms.
 These individuals were recognized for existing or proposed projects that contributed unique and new understanding of how humans creatively interact with their natural, built, and virtual environments.

 Peter E. Pool Research Fellows